The day open source died: a story about Minecraft, Bukkit, and the GPL

 Why did I write this?

-Because it is in the open source gaming world and the largest demographic of this particular gaming community is under 30 years old, a lot of folks who have been “around the block” in open source are in the dark on this story.
+Because it is in the open source gaming world and the largest demographic of this particular gaming community is under 30 years old, many folks who have been “around the block” in open source are unaware of this story.

 But as my first open source community and also something I invested nearly a whole decade of my life into (as have countless others), this experience shaped my outlook on open source and community in an unusual way.
 It’s an experience I can’t forget.
 Even if I only have an abrupt ending to this story, it’s a story that I think deserves to be told, in respect to those who invested far more time, energy, money, and tears in this than I ever have.